WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.3.2 - TBD =
+* Fixed: Logic issue with cptui js files loading where they weren't meant to.
+* Fixed: Required markers missing on required post type fields.

 = 1.3.1 - 2016-3-25 =
 * Fixed: Logic issue for default values of `public` parameter for taxonomies added in 1.3.0.